Back to News

 Research has shown that music can contribute to the wellbeing of those living with dementia by assisting in the retention of language skills, aiding memory recall, and facilitating communication in a creative, enjoyable way.

-Opera North’s Melodic Memories sessions are held each month in the Bramall Education Studio.
+Opera North’s Melodic Memories sessions are held each month in our Bramall Education Studio.
 Participants enjoy refreshments and socialise together before taking part in a variety of activities led by professional musicians.

 Enjoying a Melodic Memories session in the Bramall Education Studio at the Howard Opera Centre © Ernesto Rogata